Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 1 | 1 | 1 | 0 | Unused | Unused | Reserved
 1 | 1 | 1 | 1 | Unused | Unused | Reserved

 _Table 9-1.
-Encoding of the IPA Field in the Counterfllmer Configuration Register_
+Encoding of the IPA Field in the Counter/Timer Configuration Register_

 <br/>

-If a reserved encoding of the IPA field is specified fur any counter/timer, counter/timer operation is unpredictable.
+If a reserved encoding of the IPA field is specified for any counter/timer, counter/timer operation is unpredictable.

 The Counter/Timer Configuration registers are cleared to all zeros by a reset.